BobbyNooby/AOGearBuilder/README.md

 ## Changelogs

+1 November 2023 - Made it so that the last build you did will show up on the page instead of clearing everytime.
+Added clear button

 30 October 2023 - Added Mute button.

 27 October 2023 - Added share link, link hashing, random items, and cleaned up a bit of code.
 Thx woodyloody